Gold ETFs vs. Physical Gold: Which is Right for You?

 Creating a Balanced Portfolio

-- Choose the Right Mix: Based on your goals, decide how much to invest in gold ETFs and physical gold.
-ETFs may be a better option if you require immediate access to your funds.
+- Choose the right mix: Based on your goals, decide how to split that allocation between ETFs and physical gold.
+If you need access to funds on short notice, weight more toward ETFs.

 The Role of Gold in Economic Uncertainty